naderjlyr/Nit-Atom/README.md

 ## What is Nit?

-According to its official website, Nit is an expressive programming language with a script-like syntax, a friendly type-system and aims at elegance, simplicity and intuitiveness.
+According to its [Official Website](https://atom.io/), Nit is an expressive programming language with a script-like syntax, a friendly type-system and aims at elegance, simplicity and intuitiveness.

 ## What is Atom?